Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Introduction

 In this work, we introduce \textbf{Di}screte \textbf{Di}ffusion Divergence \textbf{Instruct} (\textbf{DiDi-Instruct}), a novel distillation framework for fast language generation.
-The principle of \textbf{DiDi-Instruct} is to minimize an Integral Kullback–Leibler (IKL) divergence introduced by the seminal work of \citet{Luo2023DiffInstruct} in the continuous diffusion model.
-By minimizing IKL between the distributions of a few-step student generation model and a pre-trained dLLM, the student can match the ability of dLLM in a distribution-matching manner with significantly improved efficiency.
-However, directly adapting IKL divergence to MDMs presents unique challenges due to discrete, non-differentiable operations that build the foundation of language sequence generation.
-To overcome these challenges, our key contributions are a comprehensive and effective solution through innovations in \textbf{objective design}, \textbf{training stability}, and \textbf{inference efficiency}.
-Specifically, we make the following contributions: \begin{itemize}[leftmargin=10pt, noitemsep, topsep=2pt] \item \textbf{\emph{Principled Training Method for Fast (Language) Sequence Generation}}: We reformulate the distillation objective from a general policy gradient perspective, deriving a simple yet tractable update rule for the few-step student according to some reward function.
-With an adversarial language discriminator to estimate the log-density ratio (reward) between the teacher dLLM and the student, we introduce a practical \textbf{DiDi-Instruct} algorithm that trains the few-step student, accompanied by an assistant discriminator. \item \textbf{\emph{Simple yet Effective Techniques in Training and Inference}}: We introduce \textit{grouped reward normalization}, \textit{intermediate-state matching}, and the \textit{reward-guided ancestral sampler} (RGAS) that significantly improve the training stability, the model coverage, and the inference performances, reducing the generation perplexity by 30\%. \item \textbf{\emph{State-of-the-art Fast Sequence Generation:}} \textbf{DiDi-Instruct} achieves new state-of-the-art performance on the OpenWebText benchmark: consistently lower PPL across 8 to 128 NFEs (Figure~\ref{fig:ppl_sampling}), negligible entropy loss, and over $20\times$ faster distillation; detailed ablations, model scaling, and protein sequence generation further confirm its robustness. \end{itemize} To the best of our knowledge, DiDi-Instruct is the first framework to successfully apply distribution-matching distillation to MDM-based text generation, along with record-breaking performances in few-step language sequence generation.
+The learning objective of {DiDi-Instruct} is to minimize the Integral Kullback–Leibler (IKL) divergence, introduced by the seminal work of \citet{Luo2023DiffInstruct} for the continuous diffusion model.
+By minimizing IKL between the distributions of a few-step student generator and a pre-trained teacher dLLM, the student is trained to match the teacher’s generation distribution, while achieving substantially improved inference efficiency.
+Directly adapting IKL to masked diffusion models (MDMs), however, is nontrivial due to the discrete and non-differentiable operations inherent in dLLM generation.
+To overcome these challenges, we develop a comprehensive solution spanning \textbf{objective design}, \textbf{training stability}, and \textbf{inference efficiency}.
+Specifically, we make the following contributions: \begin{itemize}[leftmargin=6pt, noitemsep, topsep=2pt] \item {\emph{Principled Training for Fast Sequence Generation}}: We reformulate the distillation objective from a general policy gradient perspective, deriving a simple yet tractable update rule for the few-step student according to some reward function.
+Using an adversarial language discriminator to estimate the log-density ratio (reward) between the teacher dLLM and the student, we introduce a practical {DiDi-Instruct} algorithm that trains the few-step student, paired with an assistant discriminator. \item {\emph{Simple yet Effective Techniques in Training and Inference}}: We introduce \textit{grouped reward normalization}, \textit{intermediate-state matching}, and the \textit{reward-guided ancestral sampler} (RGAS) that substantially improve the training stability, the model coverage, and the inference performances, reducing the perplexity of generated sequences by 30\%. \item {\emph{State-of-the-Art Fast Sequence Generation:}} {DiDi-Instruct} achieves new state-of-the-art performance on the OpenWebText benchmark: consistently lower PPL across 8 to 128 NFEs (Figure~\ref{fig:ppl_sampling}), negligible entropy loss, and over $20\times$ faster distillation; detailed ablations, model scaling, downstream tasks, and protein sequence generation further confirm its robustness. \end{itemize} To the best of our knowledge, DiDi-Instruct is the first framework to successfully apply distribution-matching distillation to MDM-based text generation, along with record-breaking performances in few-step language sequence generation.
 A discussion of related work is deferred to Appendix~\ref{appendix:related_work}.